About COPD

 This summary does not include all the information about YUPELRI and is not meant to take the place of a discussion with your healthcare provider about your treatment.

-Please see the full Prescribing Information.
+Please see the Full Prescribing Information.
 For additional information please contact us at 1-800-395-3376.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.